| | |

 Definitely!
 Swap the chicken for crispy chickpeas or roasted cauliflower seasoned with the same shawarma spices.

-More Bowl Recipes to Try
+More Favorite Recipes to Try

 Shawarma hummus couscous bowls topped with tomato and cucumber salad.